5 Things You Didn't Know About German Cockroaches That You Need To Know

 5 Fact About German Cockroaches

-Female cockroaches protect their eggs by putting them into a thick protective case that is called a oothecal.
+- Female cockroaches protect their eggs by putting them into a thick protective case that is called an oothecal.
 One female German cockroach can place 40 eggs in one oothecal.
 That’s a lot of cockroach babies!

 While cockroaches may be a bit more interesting than you first thought, one fact still remains, cockroaches are dangerous pests that need to be quickly eliminated from properties.
 Cockroaches live and travel through some of the most unsanitary places possible; sewers, drains, and garbage piles are just a few examples of their favorite dwellings.
 Their unsanitary travel and living habits cause roaches to have bacteria, parasites, and dangerous human pathogens living all over their bodies and legs.
 When the German cockroach finds its way into your home, it’s not just the cockroach you have to worry about it is all the disease and bacteria that they bring with them!